 When Robin at Steeped Tea sent me some of their lovely matcha, and I was excited to get started on this recipe.
-By the way, this is not a sponsored post.
+And, by the way, this is not a sponsored post.
 I just happen to love their teas.
 And Robin is awesome, too!

 Matcha green tea is a very trendy drink right now, and for lots of reasons.
-The pure, green powder has high levels of antioxidants and flavenoids, and many studies have documented the health benefits of green tea.
-By steeping the tea, you are drinking the tea infused water, which is wonderful and gives you all of those antioxidants and flaveniods.
+Many studies have documented the health benefits of green tea.
+The pure, green powder has high levels of antioxidants and flavonoids.
+By steeping the tea, you are drinking the tea-infused water, which is great and gives you all of those antioxidants and flavonoids.
 In small doses.

-- 1 1/4 cups graham wafer crumbs
+- 1 ¼ cups graham wafer crumbs

-- 1/4 cup butter, melted
+- ¼ cup butter melted

-- 2 tbsp black sesame seeds
+- 2 tablespoon black sesame seeds

 - 2 large eggs

-- 1/2 cup icing sugar
+- ½ cup icing sugar

-- 1 tsp rice vinegar
+- 2 teaspoon rice vinegar

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

-- 1 tbsp matcha green tea powder
+- 2 tablespoon matcha green tea powder

 - kiwi slices

-- Toast the sesame seeds by spreading in a dry pan and put over low heat for about 5 minutes.
-Allow to cool.
+- Toast the sesame seeds by spreading them in a dry pan and put over low heat for about 5 minutes.
+Remove from heat and allow to cool.

-In a mixer or with electric beater, combine cream cheese, eggs, and sugar and beat until smooth.
+- In a mixer or with an electric beater, combine cream cheese, eggs, and sugar and beat until smooth.
 Add vinegar, vanilla, and matcha powder and beat until combined.